 Perhaps the most spectacular are the great crested grebe and the large brightly plumaged shelduck.
 A series of wall charts are displayed in the hide to aid in identification of the birds.

-Considerable emphasis has been placed on developing the forest for educational purposes including:
+Great emphasis has been placed on developing the forest for educational purposes including:

 - comparative vegetation studies within the forest and on the lough shore